 A member of the Academy of Psychological Clinical Science, Binghamton University’s doctoral program in clinical psychology combines coursework, research training and practical clinical skills in a rigorous curriculum that allows for independence, responsibility and self-determination in areas of specialization.
-Students are expected to contribute new knowledge to the field and hone their skills in a variety of settings, from academic to direct-service provision.
+As active clinical scientists, students are expected to contribute new knowledge to the field and hone their skills in a variety of settings, from academic to direct-service provision.

 Students may be admitted with a tuition scholarship and stipends for serving as research or teaching assistants.
 In many cases, teaching assistantships include health insurance and a tuition scholarship.
 Students that remain in good standing are eligible for up to 5 years of funding.

-Interested students are encouraged to read the Clinical Training Manual (pdf, 241kb) for a better understanding of what the program entails.
+Interested students are encouraged to read the Graduate Clinical Guide (pdf, 241kb) for a better understanding of what the program entails.
 Student’s professional goals should match those of the training program.

 - PhD in Clinical Psychology

 Students will collaborate closely with distinguished professors to develop a unique course of study that reflects the student’s personal interests as well as those of the faculty mentor.
 Students are likely to specialize in a number of different areas such as psychopathology (e.g., anxiety, depression, dissociation) and personality disorders (e.g., schizotypy, psychopathy); marital/relationship problems; trauma; psychotherapy methods; autism spectrum disorders; consciousness studies; and health psychology.
 Our students are generally very successful in acquiring competitive and highly regarded internship placements at VA centers, medical schools, training hospitals, the military, autism centers, and counseling centers.

 There are many opportunities for students to practice skills in the field.
 The Psychological Clinic on campus is a training facility where doctoral students receive supervised practical experience.
 The clinic offers psychotherapy, behavioral therapy and assessment services for adults, children, couples, families and groups presenting with a broad range of concerns.
 Some faculty supervisors conduct specialized clinical research and demonstration projects with a specific type of clinical disorder or therapeutic intervention.
-Doctoral students can also train in local community health agencies that offer annual stipends.
+Doctoral students can also train in local community health agencies.